Apply as a New Zealand secondary school student

 How to apply online

-To become a student at the University you need to qualify via one of the admission pathways, for example, by achieving NCEA University Entrance.
 It's a good idea to check our requirements well before you apply to study, to make sure you’re on track to qualify.
-Make sure you select New Zealand as your country of study
+Make sure you select New Zealand as your country of study.

-• You’ll need to know what you want to study (your degree or programme) and when you want to start studying (the year and trimester) before you start your application.
+• You’ll need to know what you want to study (your degree or other qualification) and when you want to start studying (the year and trimester) before you start your application.

-You’ll receive a conditional Offer of Place and an invitation to enrol in your courses online
+You’ll receive a conditional Offer of Place and an invitation to enrol in your courses.

 If your application to study at Victoria University of Wellington is successful, we will send you a conditional Offer of Place.
 Your Offer will remain conditional until your NCEA, IB, or CAIE results have been released.